seedjs/seed/README.md

 # Seed
 ## Flexible Package Manager for Node

-Seed is a package manager for installing CommonJS-based packages that run on the node.js JS engine.
+Seed is a package manager for installing CommonJS-based packages.
 You can use Seed to simplify distributed development of JavaScript-based code.

 Since a lot of people use packages differently, Seed's goal is to remain very small and extensible through plugins.
 You can easily add new JS loaders,